-A cash out refinance helps a refinance of an existing mortgage.
+A cash out refinance pays off your existing mortgage and you can extract some of your equity with a new mortgage loan.
 The new mortgage loan is for a larger amount than the existing loan, and the borrower retains the difference in cash between the two loans.
 Most borrowers cash-out so they can acquire the equity they’ve built up in their home in the form of cash.

 Here is a great example: The borrower owns a $325,000 house but still owe $225,000 on the current mortgage.
 The borrower now holds $100,000 in equity of ownership in their home.
 The borrower decides they need $50,000 for a home improvement project.
 A cash-out refinance mortgage could allow them to get the funds for their project.
 When the borrower has the new loan in place the new loan now totals of $275,000.
 The $50,000 is added to the base amount owed on the original mortgage of $225,000 and a new mortgage is created for $275,000.

 What are the costs of a Cash-Out Refinance?

 Like most any mortgage a cash out refinance costs are similar to purchases but more like rate term refinancing of your home’s mortgage.
 The borrower pays closing costs.
 These costs must be accounted for and can reach to the level of thousands of dollars.
 Additionally, the borrower pays interest on the cash that you get out the newly created mortgage total.
 You can use an amortization calculator to see how much this will cost over the life of the loan.

 Uses for the money in a cash out refinance

 A borrower can use the cash from a cash-out refinance on most anything, like paying down your credit card debt or taking a vacation.
 Spending money on projects that add value to a home are typically a better investment of one’s money.